top of page

 What is a Billy Goat?

-Wether’s are male goats (regardless of age) that have been castrated.
 More information can be found in our in-depth guide What Is a Wether Goat?
 7 Benefits to Raising Them.

-Two Nigerian Dwarf Bucks and one buckling
+Two Nigerian Dwarf Buck goats and one buckling goat

-What Is A Female Goat Called?
+What is a Female Goat Called?

 Final Thoughts